Kagebounshin/neverday-milestone-project-1/README.md

 #### Videos

-- In this section you can watch Neverdays music videos, The videos are embeded from youtube.
+- In this section you can watch a music video from Neverday embedded from Youtube.
+Below the video you find the lyrics to the text, when you hover over it a pointer appears, reveal the lyrics by clicking anywere on the section.

 #### Gallery

 - I have used the carousel component from bootstrap.
 So you can use the arrows on the sides to toggle between the next and the previous pictures.
+And a link below to our Instagram

 #### Contact